MicrosoftDocs/data-integration/data-integration/gateway/plan-scale-maintain.md

 #### Determine gateway server hardware specifications

 Gateway server specifications (CPU, memory, disk, and so on) are an important factor, as in most cases, the Power Query transformations are applied to the data on the gateway server.
-Therefore, a gateway server needs to have enough resources, memory, and processing power to handle all the data transformations.
+As such, a gateway server needs to have enough resources, memory, and processing power to handle all the data transformations.

 When you need to choose a server size, there are two metrics that are most important: Memory and CPU.
 You need both ample memory and CPU power to process the Power Query data transformation steps on the gateway.
 It's important that your gateway server is powerful enough to process the highest workload that you have.
-If the gateway server is not able to handle the workload, your direct query or data refresh will fail.
+If the gateway server isn't able to handle the workload, your direct query or data refresh will fail.
 It's also important to understand how many queries are executed at the same time.

-These different query options have a different impact on your gateway server.
+These different query options have a different affect on your gateway server.

 | Query Type | Limit Factor |
 | --- | --- |